digital-blueprint/toolkit/packages/app-shell/README.md

 Example: `<app-shell><div slot="header">My custom header</div></app-shell>`

+#### footer-links

+The content of this slot will override the whole content of the footer link section, for example to set custom links.

+Example: `<app-shell><div slot="footer-links"><a target="_blank" rel="noopener" class="int-link-external" href="https://my-webpage.com">Link text</a></div></app-shell>`

 #### footer

-The content of this slot will override the whole content of the footer, for example to set custom links.
+The content of this slot will override the whole content of the footer, for example to set custom links and also overwrite the `dbp-build-info` tag.

 Example: `<app-shell><div slot="footer"><a target="_blank" rel="noopener" class="int-link-external" href="https://my-webpage.com">Link text</a></div></app-shell>`